 Make art using materials and tools that you might already have around home or in your recycling bin.
 Join in a virtual Family Day »

-Staff at the Feitler Center are available to support virtual teaching and research at the University of Chicago.
+Staff at the Feitler Center are available to support teaching and research at the University of Chicago.
 Start a conversation with us »

 The objects in our collection support academic and artistic study, inspire new ideas, and foster reflection and conversation by our diverse audiences.
 Explore the collection online »

 Unyimeabasi Udoh, a Chicago-based artist and graphic designer, and Leslie M. Wilson, the Smart Museum’s Curatorial Fellow for Diversity in the Arts (2019–2021), discuss Unyimeabasi's art practice and approach to creating the look of the exhibition not all realisms: photography in africa in the long 1960s.